sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

     it collapses must have at least 2 speed and get ✔✔ on a Dex flip" (The GM is allowed to consider other aspects than just Int / Str / Dex)
   - eg, "You're all in the moat.
-Spend a green token and describe how your character learned to swim, or else begin thrashing and drowning"
+Spend a green token and describe how your character learned to swim, or else begin thrashing and drowning.
+    If you spend the green token, write 'swimming' on your character sheet."

 # TODO